1. Can I transfer my registration if I move interstate?

 4. How do I change my name?

-To change your name, you must provide properly certified copies of evidence of the name change.
+To change your name, you must provide copies of evidence of the name change.
 In most situations this will be through an official marriage certificate (not a ceremonial certificate) or change of name certificate (issued by a State or Territory Registry of Births, Deaths and Marriages).

 5. Can I renew my Limited Registration?